IT-VBFK/AwesomeAssertions/README.md

 I, @meenzen hereby commit to keeping the Apache 2 license of AwesomeAssertions intact so that you may depend on in as a drop-in replacement without having to fear any license violations by accidentally upgrading.

-## Maintenance

-Please do not expect updates to this fork, as I cannot commit to maintaining it in the future.
-I will do my best to review and merge critical PRs if required and to release new versions of AwesomeAssertions as needed.

 ## Automatic replacement using Renovate Bot

 If you are using Renovate Bot, you can automatically replace FluentAssertions with AwesomeAssertions by adding the